How to Pick the Best Upholstery Fabric for Furniture

 Nylon: Rarely used alone, nylon is usually blended with other fibers to make it one of the strongest upholstery fabrics.
 Nylon is very resilient; in a blend, it helps eliminate the crushing of napped fabrics such as velvet.
 It doesn't readily soil or wrinkle, but it does tend to fade and pill.

 Olefin: This is a good choice for furniture that will receive heavy wear.
-It has no pronounced weaknesses.
+It's highly resistant to stains, mildew, abrasion, and sunlight, so it can be used both indoors and out.

 Polyester: Rarely used alone in upholstery, polyester is blended with other fibers to add wrinkle resistance, eliminate crushing of napped fabrics, and reduce fading.
 When blended with wool, polyester aggravates pilling problems.

-Rayon: Developed as an imitation silk, linen, and cotton, rayon is durable.
-However, it wrinkles.
-Recent developments have made high-quality rayon very practical.
+Rayon: Developed as an alternative to silk, linen, and cotton, rayon is durable but it does wrinkle.
+However, recent developments have made high-quality rayon very practical as a family-friendly upholstery fabric.